Back in 2010, I had an epiphany that made me lose 150 pounds.

 It was that year’s trip to Orlando that changed my life, the Wizarding World of Harry Potter in particular when I couldn’t fit on the Dragon Challenge roller coaster and thought I was going to die.
 I’ve talked about that experience quite a bit over the years.

 What I haven’t talked about so much is the next day: my first visit to a Star Wars Celebration Weekend at Disney World.
+If y’all have read this blog or listened to my podcast, then you know…that’s a big deal.

 Y’all, I was so excited.
 This particular Star Wars Weekend just happened to fall while we were in Florida for a work conference anyway, and we extended our trip so I could experience it.
 It was going to be awesome.
 And fantastic.
 And amazing and…